 But as a member you will not have any benefits or privileges as all the privileges are only for the narcissist to enjoy.

 However, all members can be easily interchanged and replaced based on what you can do for your narcissist.
 You will find yourself constantly competing to gain attention from the narcissist and prove your value and worth in their harem.

-“You get discarded as supply for one of two reason: They find you too outspoken about their abuse.
+“You get discarded as a supply for one of two reasons: They find you too outspoken about their abuse.
 They prefer someone that will keep stroking their ego and remain their silent doormat.
-Or, they found new narcissistic supply.
-Either way, you can count on the fact that they planned your devaluation phase and smear campaign in advance, so they could get one more ego stroke with your reaction.” – Shannon L. Alder
+Or, they found a new narcissistic supply.
+Either way, you can count on the fact that they planned your devaluation phase and the smear campaign in advance, so they could get one more ego stroke with your reaction.” – Shannon L. Alder

 What role do you play?

 Your role in the narcissistic love cult can and will vary based on how your usefulness is perceived by the narcissist and how effectively you can meet their needs.

 Here are 5 common roles that most victims like you unintentionally play in the life of a narcissist and their narcissistic cult.

 5 Roles we play in a narcissist’s life

 Love bombing is the secret weapon of a narcissist.
 It is a technique used by harem owners to groom, brainwash and condition the members.

 The love-bomb target will be showered with constant admiration, praise, and attention until the needs of the narcissist are met.
 It is a practice of flooding you with excessive attraction and adoration to manipulate you into getting addicted to the person with a narcissistic personality disorder.